adinasarapu/adinasarapu.github.io/_portfolio/2020-08-08-blog-spark-streaming-cassandra.md

 }
 ```

-Output of the about program is
+Output of the above program is
 ```
 ID: GHN-2
 Age: 35